Senior Corps Stories

 By CNCS Connecticut State Office

-Senior Corps’ RSVP Thames Valley Council for Community Action project hosts a weekly RSVP Veterans Coffeehouse.
-The RSVP Veterans Coffeehouse offers a venue for veterans to socialize while offering them information on benefits available to veterans and their families.
-Regular attendees include representatives of the Soldiers, Sailors and Marines Fund and the Veterans Service Office of the Connecticut Department of Veterans Affairs.
+RSVP project sponsor Thames Valley Council for Community Action (TVCCA), a community action agency in eastern Connecticut, opened the first Veteran’s Coffeehouse in Killingly, Connecticut, in 2015.
+The coffeehouse offers a venue for veterans to socialize while providing information on benefits available to veterans and their families.
+Speakers represent a variety of organizations serving veterans, such as the Soldiers, Sailors and Marines Fund; the Veterans Service Office of the Connecticut Department of Veterans Affairs; Connecticut Commission on Human Rights; and the United Way of Southeastern Connecticut.

 Foster Grandparents and Senior Companions: Volunteering with Students and Elders in their Communities